 In 2020, in the wake of George Floyd’s murder, Jade created #BeyondTheStatement, a set of steps corporations can take to translate their verbal and symbolic support for Black people into real action.
 Before coming to Color of Change, Jade worked for SEIU organizing nursing home workers, home healthcare aides, and adjunct professors.
 She is a Los Angeles native, Howard University graduate, and founding member of the Black Youth Project 100.
 In her spare time, she enjoys design, cooking, and spending time with her husband and daughter Sloane.

-Sakira Cook is the Vice President of Campaigns, Policy and Government Affairs at Color Of Change.
+Sakira Cook is the Vice President of Policy and Government Affairs at Color Of Change.
 She helps lead the organization’s policy and government affairs team, its work to overhaul the criminal justice system and safeguard democracy.
 She is in charge of advocacy strategies aimed at government officials – leveraging the power of Color Of Change members to win real-world change for Black people.

 Throughout her career, Sakira has fought for transformative policy solutions to advance civil rights in the United States, working to eliminate inequity and injustice in policing, pre-trial detention, sentencing and reentry.
 Before joining Color Of Change, Sakira was the Senior Director of the Justice Program at The Leadership Conference on Civil & Human Rights and The Leadership Conference Education Fund.
 There, she oversaw the justice reform agenda and conducted advocacy at the United Nations, promoting U.S. ratification of important human rights treaties and helped establish the Permanent Forum on People of African Descent.
 She also led several public education campaigns such as Vision for Justice and Vote for Justice, and work that led to the passage of The First Step Act and The Fair Chance Act to name a few.
 Prior to that, she served as a legal and research fellow at the Open Society Policy Center, focusing on criminal, civil, and racial justice reform.